shoumodip/bs/docs/stdlib.md

 short programs.

 #### Writer.flush() @method
-Flush the contents of the file, since IO is buffered in C.
+Flush the contents of the file, since I/O is buffered in C, which is the language BS is written in.

 #### Writer.write(...) @method
 Write all the arguments into the file.